 Different participation approaches will be appropriate, depending on the nature of the commissioning activity and the people we want to involve.
 Approaches may include surveys, public meetings and focus groups, along with the use of social media and the local press.

-When considering participation accessibility is very important, for example the physical accessibility of venues, and the availability of a loop system as standard, to ensure that individuals are able to participate when attending meetings or events.
-In addition, we have the ability to provide interpretation services if required, and to make printed materials available in alternative formats or languages where necessary.
+This includes considering the physical accessibility of venues along with the availability of a loop system as standard ensuring that individuals are able to participate when attending our meetings or events.

 Promoting opportunities to get involved